-Here is a breakdown of some of the tasks your Wedding Day Coordinator will do:
+Here is a breakdown of some of the tasks your Wedding Day Coordinator can help with:

 Wedding Decor Set up:

 Nowadays, a lot of couples will organise and plan their own décor and have spent a lot of time, effort and money on this part of the day.
-A Coordinator will ensure this is set up to exactly your requirements on the day so that you will not have to get friends or family involved.
-This could be items like table centrepieces, guest book, sweet table, donut wall, table plan, lanterns, name cards, favours, menus etc. Below is a list of items I set up at a recent wedding.
+A Wedding Coordinator will ensure this is set up to exactly your requirements on the day so that you will not have to get friends or family involved.
+This could be items like table centerpieces, guest book, sweet table, donut wall, table plan, lanterns, name cards, favours, menus etc. Below is a general list from a general wedding coordination.